SHORT ANSWER: Heck yeah!

 As we said, most Americans check their email many times every day.
 And, according to the Content Marketing Institute’s 2020 B2C Benchmarks, Budgets, and Trends report, content marketers rate email newsletters as their highest performing content type for securing and nurturing leads.

 “But don’t people hate getting spam emails?” you ask.
 Yes, they do.
 But you should never be sending spam.
-Instead, the email you email should be helpful content that provides value to your audience.
-By sending personalized and informative content, you will build trust will your email contacts—and that trust will build relationships, spread the reach of your business, and lead to sales!
+Instead, the email you send should be helpful content that provides value to your audience.
+By sending personalized and informative content, you will build trust with your email contacts—and that trust will build relationships, spread the reach of your business, and lead to sales!

 If you are sending your audience helpful content targeted to their needs, they will engage with it.
 If you are sending spam, they will unsubscribe.
 So, don’t be spammy.
 Add value—whatever that looks like to your ideal customer.

 Email Marketing is Affordable